get-alex/alex/readme.md

 }
 ```

-Alternatively, if you’re using Travis to test, set up something
+If you’re using Travis for continuous integration, set up something like the
-like the following in your `.travis.yml`:
+following in your `.travis.yml`:

 ```diff
  script: